Nidhi-says/Module-1/1A PYTHON BASICS-PRINTING MULTI-LINE STRING.md

 ![Screenshot 2025-04-26 134418](https://github.com/user-attachments/assets/e7cde1a0-bad1-45f8-8fcb-e8516d9b8d58)

 ## RESULT
-Thus a Python program to print the string in multiple lines using triple quotes is implemented.
+Thus a Python program to print the string in multiple lines using triple quotes is implemented successfully.